What Is Outreach and Why Do It?

 Develop Feedback, Evaluation, and Sustainability.

-Evaluating your activity allows you to analyze your program and improve it.
-Many funders require assessment so plan ahead about how you will solicit evaluations or feedback.
+Evaluate your activity so you’ll be able to improve it.
+Many funders require assessment.
+Plan ahead how you will solicit evaluations or feedback.
 Consider getting feedback not just from participants, but also from volunteers, organizers, and other stakeholders.
-It often takes time for an outreach program to get off the ground, and usually takes several iterations to get the kinks out of the program.
+It often takes several iterations to get the kinks out of a new program.
 Use the feedback to improve the program.
 It is a good idea to conduct various types of evaluations.
 These include pre- and post- event surveys to assess changes in specific content knowledge or attitudes; collecting demographic data; reflective feedback and Interviews.

 Resources